 Wine Club Price $27.31

 The Syrah grapes were hand picked and sorted in our Haynes Creek Vineyard in south-eastern Osoyoos.
 After destemming, the berries were hand sorted again to ensure that only perfect fruit was included in the ferment.
-The grapes were crushed and combined with a small amount of viognier skins (3%) to add aromatics and texture to the wine.
 The must was cold soaked for four days allowing partial wild yeast fermentation to occur before the wine was inoculated with cultured yeasts.
 During fermentation, we pumped over twice per day to ensure even fermentation and gentle tannin extraction.
 Malolactic fermentation occurred in barrel over the winter and finished in late December.
-30% of the 2014 Syrah was kept in new French oak barrels, while the remaining 70% was kept in one and two year old French oak barrels for 15 months.
-This wine was further developed in bottle for 18 months in the cellar prior to release.
+30% of the 2016 Syrah was kept in new French oak barrels, while the remaining 70% was kept in one and two year old French oak barrels for 15 months.
+This wine was further developed in bottle for 12 months in the cellar prior to release.